3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d03/instructor_notes/data_modeling.md

 * All or nothing, if one part fails, the entire transaction fails

 C - Consistency
-* Any valid transaction can only result in creating an equally valid state as defined by the various rules built by the programmer, constraints, cascades etc.
+* Any valid transaction can only result in creating an equally valid state as defined by the various rules built by the programmer, constraints, cascades, etc. Transactions need to follow the rules inherent in the database and the programmer that built it.

 I - Isolation
 * Concurrent transactions will not result invalid data.
 Transaction results look as though Concurrent transactions were run serially (one after another).

 D - Durability
-* Once a change has been made, nothing but another transaction will change it.
+* The durability property ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.
+Once a change has been made, nothing but another transaction will change it.

 Mongo bends these standards a little for the sake of speed, availability and scaling.